Burgundy Rubber Plant Info: How To Grow Ficus Elastica Burgundy

 Suggested Burgundy Rubber Plant Uses

-The burgundy rubber Ficus are used as ornamental floor plants both indoors and outdoors to showcase its unique foliage.
+The burgundy rubber Ficus is used indoors and outdoors as ornamental floor plants to showcase their unique foliage.

 It’s a very popular houseplant, potted in large containers and placed around homes, hotels, and other buildings.